grafana/grafana-operator/documentation/multi_namespace_support.md

 # Support for multiple namespaces

 The operator can import dashboards from either one, some or all namespaces.
-By default it will only look for dashboards in its own namespace.
+By default it will look for dashboards in all namespaces.
 By setting the `--scan-all` or `--namespaces` flags the operator can watch for dashboards in other namespaces.

 The `Grafana` and `GrafanaDataSource` resources do not support multiple namespaces and are only reconciled if created in the operators namespace.